 Innovative Pain Solutions For Both Body & Mind

-Welcome to our newest pain management solution, our Infusion Therapy Center.
-Developed to provide our patients with the most innovative solutions being offered today for helping relieve pain in both the body and the mind.
+Welcome to our newest pain management solution, our Infusion Wellness Center.
+We have partnered with Kalypso Wellness Center to provide our patients with the most innovative solution being offered today through the use of low dose Ketamine, for helping relieve pain in both the body and the mind.

 The practice of Pain Management has made great strides in the past decade towards overcoming some of our greatest challenges.
-Recently, there have been success across our community in developing therapies using what are known as “low-dose infusions,” where medicines historically developed for other purposes are being found to solve new problems safely and effectively.
+Recently, there have been success across our community in developing therapies using what are known as “low-dose Ketamine infusions,” Ketamine was developed for other purposes and is now being found to solve new problems safely and effectively.
 These solutions are bringing relief to those with chronic physical pain, as well many patients suffering from mental health disorders such as depression, anxiety, bi-polar disorders, OCD and PTSD.

 Our Infusion Therapy Center is specializing in both Ketamine and Lidocaine low-dose infusion therapies for qualifying patients.
 Please read more about each below, or contact us today to schedule an appointment to see if one of our infusion therapies might be right for you.